 • Everyone Welcome!

-Hello!
-Texas Juggling Society meetings are free of charge and open to jugglers, poi swingers, diaboloists, unicyclists, yoyo throwers, kendama players, and circus art folks of all abilities - including beginners and spectators.
+Hi!
+Texas Juggling Society meetings are free of charge and open to jugglers, poi swingers, diaboloists, yoyo throwers, kendama players, and circus art folks of all abilities.
+Beginners and spectators are welcome.
 Yes, that means you!
 Come on down!

 Photo courtesy Meredith Worthen